GauthierMalfilatre/libdict/README.md

 ## Features

-* Real utility if you don't wan to have too many variables in your code
+* Real utility if you don't want to have too many variables in your code
 * Easy integration into other projects

 ## Build